wz-ml/Hill-Climbing/_posts/2025-06-16-Intuitive-Gradient-Estimation.md

 It's difficult to compute the surrogate loss landscape, since we only interact with it via its gradient (and analytical integration methods terrify me).
 But we can still visualize the surrogate update steps we'd be taking at each point in the true loss landscape.
 Here, I've sampled a bunch of points on the loss landscape to form a surface and calculated the surrogate gradient (the little white cones).

-> While the surrogate gradient differs significantly from the true gradient, following the surrogate gradient still leads to the same minima.
+> While the surrogate gradient differs significantly from the true gradient, following the surrogate gradient (in this case) still yields convergence to the same minima.

+This is a surprising empirical result and scales well, being used in modern VQ-VAEs and MoEs of billions of parameters.
+Theory has followed and yielded some justifications for STE's efficacy.

 [Liu et al. 2023](https://arxiv.org/abs/2304.08612) prove that the STE, in expectation, is identical to the first-degree Taylor approximation of the true gradient: